walkowskis/lubimyczytac2excel/README.md

 # lubimyczytac2excel
-A script that retrieves the book description from the lubimyczytac.pl website.
+A small script that takes the book description from the lubimyczytac.pl and saves it in an xlsx file.